ventorvar/ventorvar.com/content/posts/joystick-sc-tldr.md

 These configurations are based off my personal setup for **Star Citizen** and are outlined in a two part guide on this site.
 That being said there are a few requirements, and you can use my configurations as a starting point whether or not you have the same joystick setup.
-Below I've provided

-> **Note:** This was last updated for Star Citzen 3.7.2-LIVE.3658647 and may or may not work with the current build
+> **Note:** This was last updated for Star Citizen 3.7.2-LIVE.3658647 and may or may not work with the current build

 ## Requirements